bjornmeansbear/lectureScripts/WhatIsSGD.md

 >
 > Include Make/UnMake graphics?

+Is selecting a font that uses minimal ink the best way to select a font?
+Should a font’s or grid’s appearance matter as much as the energy and material and social ills it saves?
+Would a font that is more condensed and thus uses up less space (saving tons of paper over a print run and exposure to chemicals to the printers (I guess we should be spec’ing an inert ink as well (can we make our own inks from oak galls and iron ore?))) be better?
+Can we combine the two?
+The thinest, most condensed, lightest ink coverage font is the most sustainable?
+(This can easily be taken absurd lengths).
+How does this mesh with our earlier definition?

 > ### Aside 2
 >
 > Sustainability.
 Experimental letterforms made using 000letter <http://kielm.land/>. playing around w/ idea of minimal line width and general scale for saving both space and ink coverage.

+Instead of just reducing or minimizing resources, could we reuse or recycle?
+Is there a way to graphic design that uses old materials over and over again?
+Can we apply the Cradle to Cradle idea of waste = food‡4 to our graphic designing?

+This line of design problem solving is limited in its ability to exact meaningful change.
+It tackles resultant outcomes mainly from a resource perspective; but doesn’t wholeheartedly embrace “that all life should flourish.”
+Negative effects can be minimized — but, is focusing on resource efficiencies enough?
+Making choices around resource use might make “less bad” regular graphic design, but it doesn’t necessarily make for _sustainable_ graphic design.

 ## Ideological, Critical, Beautiful

-Anthony Dunne and Fiona Raby write in their 2001 book Design Noir: The Secret Life of Objects that “all design is ideological, the design process is informed by values based on a specific world view.”‡5 If our world view is the welfare of all life, then how does that shift what and how we graphic design?
+Anthony Dunne and Fiona Raby write in their 2001 book _Design Noir: The Secret Life of Objects_ that “all design is ideological, the design process is informed by values based on a specific world view.”‡5 If our world view is “the welfare of all life,” how does that shift what and how we graphic design?

+> ### Aside 3
+>
+> Sustainabilitist design should be critical of the status quo.
+How does something visual do this?
+>
+> Include a design-a-day that fits this?

 Dunne and Raby are proponents of “critical design,” or design that “provides a critique of the prevailing situation through designs that embody alternative social, cultural, technical, or economic values.”‡6 This is great for our purposes.
 Graphic design made for the welfare of all life is different than status quo design.
 So, sustainable graphic design is not just design that helps people and our planet, but design that is also critical of existing social, cultural, technical, AND economic structures (sort of all the options of the Dunne & Raby list, not just one or another at a time).

 One way we judge graphic design is on whether or not it is formally “good.”
-We currently use a set of criteria for formal goodness that are a part of the current systems we’re being critical of.
+We would normally use criteria for formal goodness that are a part of the systems we’re critical of.
 The characteristics we base formal goodness on come from modernist ideals born out of the late 19th century through the middle of the 20th century.
 What started as avant grade art movements became something adopted by business, government, and general society as “good” style.
-Our sense of good or beautiful design then is biased towards these modernist ideals co-opted by the status quo.
-Perhaps those are no longer valid criteria for our sustainable graphic design to be judged on in terms of its formal correctness, or more succinctly, its beauty?
+Our sense of good or beautiful design then is biased towards modernist ideals co-opted by the capitalist status quo.
+Perhaps those are no longer valid criteria for our sustainable graphic design to be judged with in terms of its formal correctness, or more succinctly, its beauty?

-> ### Aside 3
->
-> Sustainabilitist design should be critical of the status quo.
-How does something visual do this?
->
-> Include a design-a-day that fits this?

 > ### Aside 4
 >